-Give this classic classroom treat a St. Patrick's Day twist by layering with a rainbow hue!
-And, the beauty of this St. Patrick's Day snack is the fact that you can make it as many colors — or as few colors — as you like!
+Give the classic classroom treat a St. Patrick’s Day twist by layering with a rainbow hue.
+The beauty of this St. Patrick’s Day snack is the fact that you can make it as many colors — or as few colors — as you like.

 - 3 Tablespoons butter, divided

 - Divide ingredients by the number of layers you wish to make for your St. Patrick’s Day treats.

 - Melt one portion of butter in pot over medium-low heat until melted completely.

 - Add one portion of marshmallows to the pot and stir until completely melted and add in a few drops of food coloring in desired hue and mix thoroughly.

 - Add one portion of crispy rice cereal to the pot and coat completely with colorful mixture.

 - Spoon into greased pan and press with a piece of waxed paper — coated with non-stick spray to reduce the likelihood it will stick — until spread evenly in the bottom of the pan.